Carving gourds with a Dremel

 You do not intend to work in a messy space when preparing your carving project.
 Even if it is outdoor, you still want to make your wood project visible and precise.
 Line your work surface by choosing a sturdy table or plain ground.

 Choose a flat surface that you do not need to use later on.
 Use paper, newsprint, or any flat bag.
 Cut one side of the bag and the base so that you have a big rectangle surface.
 Lay the plastics on the table, and you can start your project.

 Tools you need to carve a gourd

 Attach a sanding drum on a Dremel for sanding and carving bevels.
-That makes it a 2-in-1 tool, and it works better with a rotary tool with speed variance settings.
-Set the rotary tool’s speed at medium when using the sanding drum so that you do not make serious mistakes.
+That makes it a 2-in-1 tool and works better with a rotary tool with speed variance settings.
+Set the rotary tool’s speed at medium when using the sanding drum, so you do not make serious mistakes.
 As you get used to the carving tool, you increase speed slowly.

 Buffing bits are attached to a rotary tool to polish surfaces.
-They are popular in making bits and wheels but also work on gourds, and it depends on the project you are working on.
+They are popular in making bits and wheels but also work on gourds, depending on the project you are working on.